cloudflare/cloudflare-docs/products/terraform/src/content/tutorial/hello-world.md

 Let’s say you have a web server for your domain that’s accessible on 203.0.113.10.
 You just signed up your domain, example.com, on Cloudflare and want to manage everything in Terraform.

 This tutorial step shows you how to get started.
-Before you do so, make sure you’ve completed the [Getting Started](/getting-started/) steps.
+Before you do so, make sure you’ve [installed Terraform](/installing).

 ## 1. Defining your first Terraform config file